 By John W Jackson Jr, USAF Ret.

 Just exactly what is this Space A travel that you probably heard so much about?
 Check out the following tips for understanding how Space A travel works.
+This will come in handy during your next PCS or scheduled leave.

 What is Space A travel?